serverless-mom/car-site/README.md

 ## Known issues
 * database.yml has raw credentials, something I would *never* do normally, but I wanted to make Postgres deploy as easy as possible for any reviewers.
+* currently validation isn't bubbling back up to the form particularly well.
+This would probobably be my next features
+* no authentication on API endpoints

 ## Requirements
 * Ruby version 2.3.0